jiaoyf-thu/jiaoyf-thu.github.io/_pages/about.md

 ## About Me

 <p align="justify">
 I am currently a PhD student at Laboratory of AstroDynamics, Tsinghua University.
 My <a href="https://jiaoyf-thu.github.io/research/">research</a> interests are focused on asteroid exploration and deflection dynamics, as well as the collisional and dynamical evolution of small planetary bodies in the solar system.
 I am also engaged in the exploration of numerical simulations and optimization algorithms in planetary science.
-In my future academic career, I would enjoy exploring any unsolved and exciting questions of our solar system with theoretical and numerical methods.
+I am open to collaborating on exploring unsolved and exciting questions about our solar system using theoretical and numerical methods.
 A copy of my CV is availble <a href="https://jiaoyf-thu.github.io/files/jiaoyf-thu-cv.pdf" target="_blank">here</a>.
 </p>

 ## Education